nickpreston24/nugs/README.md

 # Why this?

-What if there was a way to create your dream rifle from popular parts on the internet?
-This project hopes to acheive that with suggested builds within budget.
+What if there was a way to create your dream Nug (legally) from popular parts on the internet?
+This project hopes to acheive that with suggested builds within budget, while eliminating confusion and compatibility issues for new private builders!

+# Domain Objects

+Parts - A specific Nug part, complete with pictures (when able).
+Build - Specific custom Nugs for a User.
+Builds will have notifications of incompatible Parts.
+Recipe - A "grocery list" (parts list) in checklist format to make buying and building a lot easier for the User.

+# Features

+## Major

+1. Builds should be recorded by Neo4j and can be 'liked' and shared with buddies.
+2. Recipes should be updated and treated as a Todo list of Parts
+3.

+## Minor

+1.
+2.
+3. Parts may be submitted via url and Name.
+Matching domains should be farmed for current prices and photos.

 # Fixes :bug: